davidoh14/Nice-Healthcare-Take-Home-Test/README.md

 You can write the solution in any language you prefer.
 Conclusion
 Please add considerations to the following items in the README:

 1. If we were to release the MVP to Production as Gerald requested, what are the limiting factors of your solution?
 What issues do you think the users will run into immediately?

+    - This solution only takes distance into consideration.
+A limiting factor is the lack of knowledge on each clinician's existing schedules.
+A clinician can be closer to a patient, but they may not have anymore availabilities that day to talk to new patients.
+The patient's schedule, in turn, should also be considered.

 2. Besides drive times, what other factors should Gerald be considering to optimize sending the right clinician to a patient?

-    - Clinician working hours
-    - Lab operating hours
-    - Average duration of visit
+    - Clinician working hours should be considered to properly disqualify clinicians from any trips that would take them longer than the rest of their working period allows for.
+    - Lab operating hours should be considered to properly disqualify clinicians from any trips where the clinician would not be able to make it to the lab in time.
+    - Average duration of visit per diagnosis type is important to consider to calculate how much time a clinician has during the rest of their working hours, and how much time they would need to drop off a lab sample.

 ASSUMPTIONS MADE: